-Variable.
+Variable there is only one outcome variable now.
 This method identifies the bandwidth that minimizes the trade-off between bias and variance of the treatment effect estimate.
 All observations are used to estimate h and b, but only those within the effective bandwidth h are used to identify our treatment effect estimates θτ for different τ years.

 Results

-Road Quality decline
+Road Quality Decline

 To assess the impact of cutting local road taxes on road quality, we utilized a fine-tuned Vision Transformer (ViT) model, leveraging labeled satellite imagery data for U.S. roads.
-The ViT model, fine-tuned using a large dataset of road images, assigned quality ratings on a scale of 0 (poor) to 2 (high) to our collected satellite imagery for Ohio neighborhoods, as explained in Section 2.3.
-We compared road quality ratings from the fine-tuned ViT model before and after the referendum in areas that failed to renew their road tax levy versus those that successfully passed the levy.
-These results are summarized in Table 3.
+The ViT model, fine-tuned using a large dataset of road images, assigns quality ratings on a scale of 0 (poor) to 2 (high) to our collected satellite imagery for Ohio neighborhoods, as explained in Section 2.3.
+We compare road quality ratings from the fine-tuned ViT model before and after the referendum in areas that fail to renew their road tax levy versus those that successfully pass the levy.
+The results are summarized in Table 3.

 Table 3: Effect of Referendum Outcome on Road Quality